What is listeriosis?

 Don't drink raw (unpasteurized) milk or eat foods made from raw milk.

 Wash hands, knives, and cutting boards after handling uncooked foods.

-Don't eat soft cheeses such as feta, Brie, Camembert, blue-veined, or Mexican-style cheese.
-You don't need to avoid hard cheeses, processed cheeses, cream cheese, cottage cheese, or yogurt.
+Don't eat soft cheeses, such as feta, Brie, Camembert, blue-veined, or Mexican-style cheese.
+You can have hard cheeses, processed cheeses, cream cheese, cottage cheese, or yogurt.

-Cook left-over foods and ready-to-eat foods until steaming hot before eating.
+Cook leftover and ready-to-eat foods until steaming hot before eating.
 This includes foods such as hot dogs.

-If you are pregnant, consider not eating foods from deli counters.
+If you're pregnant, consider not eating foods from deli counters.
 Or, fully heat cold cuts before you eat them.

 Don't eat refrigerated smoked seafood, such as lox or salmon.
 Don't eat refrigerated pate or meat spreads.